lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:28 PM)_

 > Damien nudges Iris.
-> ”By the way...”
+> "By the way..."
 > he mentions quietly.
-> ”I still intend to fulfill my promise from last time we saw each other.”
+> "I still intend to fulfill my promise from last time we saw each other."

 > Iris' face turns very, very red.